Social media and Facebook groups

 At PANDAS, we understand it can sometimes be frightening and overwhelming to find out you might be suffering from a pre or postnatal mental illness, or indeed simply to be struggling and not knowing where to turn.
 If you’re in this situation, you might benefit from speaking to someone who has had a similar experience, which is why we offer online peer support.
 You can chat to others in the group, as well as our trained PANDAS volunteers, who will provide you with confidential support and advice from the comfort of your own home.

 Please see below for our full list of online support

 Dads Facebook page

 This is a closed group developed to support partners and carers affected by perinatal mental illness, our PANDAS Dads volunteers are on hand to offer support and information 7 days a week.

 PANDAS Closed Facebook Group

-The closed group is a unique group that currently has around 2000 members.
+The closed group for mums is a unique group that currently has around 2000 members.
 It’s run by a friendly team of admins who organise posts, approve new members and generally enable the smooth running of the group.
-The group is for mums and carers affected by perinatal mental illness, our Closed Facebook Group is special in that every single person in the group is very supportive, which means you can air any worry or problem.
+The group is for mums and carers affected by perinatal mental illness.
+Our Closed Facebook Group is special in that every single person in the group is very supportive, which means you can air any worry or problem.
 Contact us if you would like access to this group.

 We’re always keen to connect with businesses with healthcare expertise.
 If you work in this field, please connect with us via LinkedIn.